ory/oathkeeper/README.md

 changes in future releases.
 Any breaking change will have extensive documentation and upgrade instructions.

+## Project Renaming

+The Ory Oathkeeper project was started in 2017 in Germany and owes its name to the Sword [Oathkeeper](https://gameofthrones.fandom.com/wiki/Oathkeeper) from Game of Thrones.
+We also understand that the name is politically charged in the US as it is shared with a far-right militia organization in the US called "Oath Keepers".

+To take a stand against extremism and avoid any confusion to the name's origin, we will be renaming the project in the near future.
+Please be patient with us as we work on this complicated change of various CIs, tools, scripts, and automations.

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->